mrviki/discord-alt-account-client/README.md

  this source works only for 24 tokens

-# if u have any question dm me in discord : ੴ viki ριЖιs#6080 / GOOD LUCK
+# if u have any question dm me in discord : PG_VIKI#0160 / GOOD LUCK